bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 **-XX:+PerfDisableSharedMem** disable writing hsperfdata in persistence storage.

-**-XX:MaxDirectMemorySize** limit on the amount of memory reservation for all Direct Byte Buffers.
+**-XX:MaxDirectMemorySize** the limit on the amount of memory reservation for all Direct Byte Buffers.

-**-XX:+AlwaysActAsServerClassMachine** parameter that disables Serial GC usage in cases of the small heap size.
+**-XX:+AlwaysActAsServerClassMachine** the parameter that disables Serial GC usage in cases of the small heap size.

-*Pay attention that some of that arguments are deprecated/removed in Java 9+!*
+*Pay attention that some of these arguments are deprecated/removed in Java 9+!*

 Let's run our application with the default JVM settings and load it with the simple workload.
 We can create a Postman collection or manually send requests to the application.
-But jMeter is a wide-spreading solution for load testing.
+However, jMeter is a wide-spreading solution for the load testing.

 Run jMeter and create tread group in our workload:

 <img src="/assets/images/jvm_perf/jMeterTG.png"/>

-Set 10 parallel threads with infinity loop of workload and 10 minutes timeout.
+Set 10 parallel threads with the infinity loop of workload and 10 minutes timeout.

 <img src="/assets/images/jvm_perf/jMeterTGsettings.png"/>

-Then create a new HTTP request.
+Then, create a new HTTP request.

 <img src="/assets/images/jvm_perf/jMeterHttp.png"/>

-Provide the protocol, the host, the port, the path, choose the type of the request.
+Provide the protocol, the host, the port, the path, and choose the type of the request.

 <img src="/assets/images/jvm_perf/jMeterHttpSettings.png"/>

-Create Graph Results to visualize our workload.
+For the result visualisation of our workload, create Graph Results.

 <img src="/assets/images/jvm_perf/jMeterGR.png"/>